 Some of the things that bothered me about the article as it was:

-2. Search engines have expanded their offerings considerably in the past few years to include much more than just organic results, and someone practicing SEO can be helped by having an understanding of RSS feeds, local search, mapping, vertical search, shopping search, news, and paid advertising.
+2. Search engines have expanded their offerings considerably in the past few years to include much more than just organic results.
+Someone practicing SEO can be helped by understanding RSS feeds, local search, mapping, vertical search, shopping search, news, and paid advertising.

 The Wikipedia article focuses primarily on optimizing pages to achieve rankings in organic results in search engines.
 Yet, if you perform a search in Google these days, you’ll see results from other offerings of the search engine before the organic results even begin, including news, definitions, local results, paid ads, and more.
 Search engines are changing, and SEO needs to change, too.